Protestantism in the Philippines: Education

 Silliman University was founded by the early Protestant American missionaries in 1901.

+Victory Christian Fellowship moved from its initial location in Tandem Cinema to Miramar Theater, also in Manila, in 1986.
+This congregation shall eventually become Victory U-Belt.

 Protestant missionaries founded many schools and universities in the Philippines, some of which having been founded by early American Protestant missionaries.
 Most notable of these is Silliman University, the first Protestant school in the country and the first university founded by Americans in Asia.
 Silliman is followed by the Central Philippine University, its sister institution, and other institutions of higher learning such as Trinity University of Asia, West Negros University, Filamer Christian University, the Philippine Christian University, and the Adventist University of the Philippines.